Is there a limit on trivial benefits each year?

 Trivial benefits for directors of the close company:

-If you are a limited or close company (that is run by 5 or fewer shareholders or directors) and provide trivial benefits to directors, trivial benefits £300 for directors should not exceed in a tax year.
+The close company (that is run by 5 or fewer shareholders or directors) and provide trivial benefits to directors, trivial benefits £300 for directors should not exceed in a tax year.
 For example, if the employer provides the trivial with five bottles of wine costing £140 per bottle to each of shareholders or directors, then the total cost for employer is £700/5 that would be taxable not only the excess over £50 on trivial benefit for directors HMRC in a tax year as it exceeds the limit of trivial benefit that should be £300 in tax year.
 On the other hand, if an employer provides the trivial with five bottles of wine costing £15 per bottle to five directors, then the total cost for an employer is £75/5 that will not exceed the limit of trivial benefit for directors.

 Examples of trivial benefits that are allowed: